joalla/discogs_client/docs/source/fetching_data.md

         folder.remove_release(instance)
 ```

-Another approach to removing instances from collection folders if we know a release ID already would be to make use of the `collection_items` method.
+Another approach to removing instances from collection folders if we know a release ID already would be to make use of the {meth}`.collection_items` method.
 This way we could delete all the instances from all its containing folders:

 ```python
 release_instances = me.collection_items(22155985)